;

 The Ultimate Kuala Lumpur Itinerary

-This Kuala Lumpur Itinerary guide from my Malaysia trip, includes some of the things you can accomplish in a short space of time.
-Kuala Lumpur, Malaysia’s bustling capital, is a vibrant fusion of cultures, modernity, and rich history.
-Also, this guide covers towering skyscrapers, bustling markets and hidden gems.
-If you're a first timer and enjoy the city life.
-Then you'll want to visit Kuala Lumpur and experience the hustle and bustle of the city, before going out to the islands.
+This Kuala Lumpur Itinerary guide is from my Malaysia trip.
+Includes some of the activities you can accomplish in a short space of time.
+Kuala Lumpur, Malaysia’s bustling capital, is a vibrant fusion of cultures, modernity and is filled with rich history.

-If you want to see the key sites in Kuala Lumpur, including popular restaurants.
-I recommend staying in Kuala Lumpur for at least two or three days.
+If you wish to visit the main attractions in Kuala Lumpur.
+This includes popular restaurants and attractions.
+I recommend visiting Kuala Lumpur for at least two or three days.

 Jalan Alor Food Street Market